isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Faq-gsl-string-view"></a>FAQ.55: If you're using the standard types where available, why is the GSL `string_span` different from the `string_view` in the Library Fundamentals 1 Technical Specification and C++17 Working Paper?
 Why not just use the committee-approved `string_view`?

-The consensus on the taxonomy of views for the C++ standard library was that "view" means "read-only", and "span" means "read/write".
+The consensus on the taxonomy of views for the C++ Standard Library was that "view" means "read-only", and "span" means "read/write".
 The read-only `string_view` was the first such component to complete the standardization process, while `span` and `string_span` are currently being considered for standardization.

 ### <a name="Faq-gsl-owner"></a>FAQ.56: Is `owner` the same as the proposed `observer_ptr`?